 Battered and Broke: Making Ends Meet When Your Workers' Compensation Claim is Denied

 Your Pennsylvania worker’s compensation claim has been denied.
 You have a mortgage, utility bills, and a family to support.
 How will you put food on the table while your claim is pending?
-Order at the left or click Get It Now on the bottom of the page and discover the benefits that may be available to you, including:
+Order at the left or download our guide on the bottom of the page and discover the benefits that may be available to you, including:

 - Sickness and accident benefits

 - Short and long term disability payments

 - Unemployment compensation

 - Heart and Lung Act or Act 534 benefits

 I wrote Battered and Broke: Making Ends Meet When Your Workers' Comp Claim is Denied for individuals who have suffered work-related injuries or diseases and need to find a way to receive income while they go through the litigation process.
 The information contained in Battered and Broke, however, applies to anyone who has suffered a disabling condition, whether from an on the job injury or not.